I freelance because variety keeps me interested and creative.

 After eight years, several major public awareness campaigns, and about a zillion newsletters, I shifted my focus to freelance writing for Richmond Magazine, Virginia Commonwealth University Health System, and other publications and non-profit organizations in Richmond, Virginia.
 I relocated to Seattle in 2005.
-Since then my clients have included All Star Directories, DocuSign, EMM Group, Exhibits Northwest, ezprints, HTC America, JoyceCo, OnTarget Consulting, PipelineDeals, Seattle Weekly, Smartypants Communications, Speakeasy, Tableau Software, Varolii Corporation, and Venture Architects.
+Since then my clients have included All Star Directories, Amazon, DocuSign, EMM Group, Exhibits Northwest, ezprints, HTC America, JoyceCo, PipelineDeals, Seattle Weekly, Smartypants Communications, Speakeasy, Tableau Software, Varolii Corporation, Venture Architects, and Virtuoso.

-I’ve also worked as a staff writer for an internet company, a bookseller, a sales rep, a waitress, and a self-taught web designer.
+I’ve also worked as a staff writer for an internet company, a bookseller, a sales rep, and a waitress.
 I graduated from the College of William & Mary in 1997 with a dual major in English and Sociology.

 When I’m not writing, I’m busy wrangling my two little boys, hanging out with my snap-happy husband, doing yoga, reading obsessively, and making things out of fabric and yarn.